Winner of the Legal 500 - 'Criminal, Fraud & Licensing Law Firm of the Year'

 Tax Investigations & COP 9 Solicitors

-This firm is ranked in Band 1 nationally by the legal directory, Chambers & Partners, for its work in the field of financial crime and fraud investigations
+This firm is ranked in Band 1 nationally by the legal directory, Chambers & Partners, for its work in financial crime and fraud investigations.

-We are ranked in the top tier of criminal fraud firms in the country by the leading legal journals (Chambers UK and Legal 500) and we have the resources, experience and skill to defend the largest HMRC investigations and prosecutions and Criminal Tax Investigations.
+Our expertise in this field is further recognised as we are ranked in the top tier of financial fraud firms in the country by both leading legal directories Chambers UK and the Legal 500.
+We have the resources, experience and tactical skill to advise in the largest HMRC tax investigations.